borg286/sevtech/README.md

 * Stone wand lets you build out platforms quickly.

-* Replace your horse with Wild Dog Pelt Boots (Speed boost, added jump height, no fall damage, 2 3 armor)
+* For quickly getting around you can replace your horse with Wild Dog Pelt Boots (Speed boost, added jump height, no fall damage, 2 3 armor)

 * A crucible can turn zombie flesh and hide into glue.
 Useful for making torches throwable, crafting Better with Mods Wooden gears and Slime boots.
-Keep 16 flesh around for Blood Magic though.
+Keep 16 flesh around for Blood Magic though, as it can be used to create a blood block in a casting basin, which you will need for blood orbs.

 * Use storage crates (not to be confused with wooden crate).
 It's also silent and it can be gathered with all the items using shift right click.
 Can be used as a limited version of backpack.
 Ideal for resource processing or builds.
 Note that the drop-off button doesn't work with them, so shouldn't be used for primary storage.

     * Another problem: Difficult to place a sign onto them, as shift+right click picks them up instead.
 You need to place a sign elsewhere, then move it onto the crate using Carry On.

 * When you remove a single bit (chisel & bits) out of a plank, it will not catch fire.
 Useful to prevent your base from burning to the ground by your fireplace.

+## Automation

+* A dung pipe can pull out items from the side and drops them as items.
+Use this on a grill instead of a Flame hopper.
+Just have the dung pipe drop items into a wooden hopper.

+* **Use a snowman and a melter to automate filling many basins quickly** [https://m.imgur.com/a/A21bgOM](https://m.imgur.com/a/A21bgOM)

+* Make a hoe, plant a garden.
+Remember the worms you find from hoeing grass will die after some time, so the hydration they provide is temporary.

+    * **Prioritize Cotton** **(string) and hemp (Hemp Fiber) and**** carrots/wheat(your favorite protein)**

 ## Hunting Dimension